 Purpose of a Podcast

 The purpose of a podcast is to entertain and educate the audience.
 Hence, the podcast’s contents are aligned with this goal to compel the audience to subscribe to a podcast.
-Here is the list of contents often posted on a podcast:
+Here is the list of content often posted on a podcast:

 - A crisp breakdown of current events